wynnbuilder/wynnbuilder.github.io/ENCODING.md

 directly from it's hash as to not waste additional compute, the bit vector is padded with zeroes until it's length is a multiple of 6.
 This ensures it fits exactly within a Base64 string, and avoids potential issues.
 When decoding, simply skip the additional zeroes.

 ## Section C - Custom item encoding
 Custom items are also versioned separately from the data.
-The fields in the custom item are almost entirely optional and are encoded based on a stable encoding order defined in `js/custom.js`.
+The fields in the custom item encoding are almost entirely optional and are encoded based on a stable encoding order defined in `js/custom.js`.
 The IDs encoded are separated into different categories, each handled differently, and with quite a bit of special casing to go along with it.

 Custom encoding parts: